NotifiUs/wctp-gateway/readme.md

 The modern WCTP engine brings the following features and more:

 -  Create and manage Enterprise Host credentials
 -  Bring your own Twilio or ThinQ accounts
 -  Support for using Twilio Messaging Services or Phone Numbers
 -  Carrier priority
 -  TLS/SSL required by default
 -  Email login notifications
 -  Work's out of the box with Twilio's WhatsApp integration

 **Coming Soon**
 -  Improved fail-over between carriers
 -  Two additional telecom API providers
 -  A generic webhook API provider
 -  MergeComm scripting integration for Amtelco ecosystems

 ## Status

-We're actively testing with customers!
-Version 1.0.0 coming soon!
+The WCTP Gateway is operational for interacting with WCTP Enterprise Hosts and Transient Clients of all ecosystems.

+The latest tagged version is:

 [![GitHub Release (latest by date)](https://img.shields.io/github/v/tag/NotifiUs/wctp-gateway)](https://github.com/NotifiUs/wctp-gateway/releases)

+> Commercial installation and support is available through [NotifiUs, LLC](http://notifi.us)

 ## Requirements